V-Squared/V-Squared.github.io/diy/compare/workstation-comparison.md

 ## DIY Option
 Building a PC yourself is still the most budget consious choice one can make when buying a new computer.
 Going DIY gives you the freedom to choose which parts you buy, from any manufacturer you want.
 Doing it yourself also cuts the cost of the PC, leaving you with more money in the pocket or better performing PC parts.

-   DIY isn't for everyone though.
-While building a PC has gotten easier,

 ## I Fixit Option
 Whereas other manufacturers will void your warranty when you try to fix it yourself, we are empowering you to do: